-Within ISO 9001 there are only six procedures that are mandatory, you must document these six.
-This does not mean that you can get away with just these six, the procedures you need will very much depend on the size and complexity of your organization, these six however are the ones that you must have.
+Within ISO 9001 there are only six procedures that are mandatory.
+You must document these six.
+This does not mean that you can get away with just these six; the procedures you need will very much depend on the size and complexity of your organization.
+However, these six are the ones that you must have.

-4.2.3 Control Of Documents
+4.2.3 Control of Documents

 A written procedure to control the approval and re-approval of procedures prior to issue as well as ensuring that the current revision status is displayed.
 To ensure that documents are legible and that the current versions are available at point of use.
 Also ensure that obsolete documents are controlled and documents from external parties such as your customers.